K8MacEl/SEI-Game-Project/README.md

 Lastly, there is a reset button that triggered the drawCards function as well as resets the “Guess Count” and “Matches Made” count back to zero to allow the user to play again

+### Icebox Item Update:
+CSS modified for media use.

 ### Next Steps and Future Enhancements (IceBox Items)
 * A stopwatch timer to track the length of time to match the pairs.
 * Log to track past performances of the time and number of guesses used are in the future enhancements.
-* CSS modified for mobile device usability.